 Let’s take a look at some numbers that back this up:

-AI Professionals: only 22% of AI professionals worldwide are female.
+Only 22% of AI professionals worldwide are female.
+This is simply not enough.

 Therefore, as the following article highlights, male experiences dominate algorithm creations, and female views are not part of the solution.